dham6983/dham6983/README.md

   - Cloud Automation using terraform & Ansible
   - CI/CD automation using Heroku/CircleCI/Jenkins
   - Microservice and Related challenges etc. (To name a few)
-- 🌱 I’m currently learning Angular, React framework, GraphQL and I'm working on enchnaing my story telling skill.
+- 🌱 I’m currently learning GO and I'm working on enchnaing my story telling skill.
-- 💞️ I’m looking to collaborate on any Angular/React open source project.
+- 💞️ I’m looking to collaborate on any GO open source project.
 - 📫 How to reach me mailto: debabrata6983@gmail.com
 - ⚡ Fun fact: 🤔 🐼
 - My Personal [GitHub Org](https://github.com/learningmyway) or My [Playgroud](https://github.com/learningmyway) for learning new skills